Charles Curtis: Vice presidency (1929–1933)

-Curtis's election as vice president made history because he was the only native Kansan, and the only Native American to hold the post.
+Curtis's election as vice president made history because he was the only native Kansan and the only Native American to hold the post.
 The first person enrolled in a Native American tribe to be elected to such a high office, Curtis decorated his office with Native American artifacts and posed for pictures wearing Indian headdresses.
 He was 69 years old when he took office, which made him the oldest incoming vice-president at the time.

 Curtis was the first vice-president to take the oath of office on a Bible in the same manner as the President.
 Curtis named Lola M. Williams as private secretary to the vice-president, and Williams was one of the first women to enter the Senate floor, which was traditionally a male monopoly.

 Soon after the Great Depression began, Curtis had endorsed the five-day work week with no reduction in wages as a work-sharing solution to unemployment.
 In October 1930, in the middle of the campaign for 1930 midterm elections, Curtis made an offhand remark that "good times are just around the corner".
 The statement was later erroneously attributed to Hoover and became a "lethal political boomerang."

 At the 1932 Republican National Convention, Hoover was renominated almost unanimously.
 Curtis failed to secure a majority of votes on the first ballot for the vice-presidential nomination.
 He received 559.25 out of 1,154 votes (or 48.5%), with Generals Hanford MacNider (15.8%) and James Harbord (14.0%) being his nearest contenders.
 On the second ballot, the Pennsylvania delegation shifted its votes to Curtis from Edward Martin, which gave him 634.25 votes (54.9%) and secured him the nomination for the second time.

 Curtis opened the 1932 Summer Olympics in Los Angeles and so became the first U.S. executive branch officer to open the Olympic Games.

 Curtis cast three tie-breaking votes in the Senate.

 Following the stock market crash in 1929, the problems of the Great Depression deepened during the Hoover administration and resulted in the defeat of the Republican ticket in 1932.
 The Democrat Franklin D. Roosevelt was elected in 1932 as president, with a popular vote of 57% to 40%.
 Curtis's term as vice president ended on March 4, 1933.
 Curtis's final duty as vice president was to administer the oath of office to his successor, John Nance Garner, whose swearing-in ceremony was the last full-term swearing-in to take place in the Senate Chamber.
 (Note: Vice President Nelson A. Rockefeller was sworn in for a partial term on December 19, 1974, in the Senate Chamber.)

-Vice President Curtis receives a peace pipe from the Lakota Red Tomahawk, slayer of Sitting Bull.